brandonbloom/jseg/README.md

 scalar value.
 Throw an exception to report a validation error or return the transformed value.

+Validation errors are logged and invalid fields are discarded.

 ```javascript
 validate: function(value) {
   if (!valid(value)) {